 Even though you may have an agent or manager who can interact with casting directors to get you auditions, you still need a resume for them to show what you’ve done.
 Building up your resume is essential, especially when you’re first starting out.

-How Do I Create My Resume?
+How Do I Create My Resume for Acting or Modeling?

 - First, you want to make sure all of your contact information is listed including telephone number and email.
 Be sure your email address sounds professional and just includes your name.
 No silly nicknames or jokes.
 You want casting directors to take you seriously.
 Include your representatives’ contact information as well if you have an agent or manager.